Battle of Lund: Aftermath

 Although the bodies were counted the next day, the original notes have been lost and the exact death toll is unknown.
-Contemporary Swedish sources indicate that between 8,300 and 9,000 were buried, excluding the Danes that drowned and soldiers that died from their wounds over the following weeks; however, it is likely that the peasants burying the bodies inflated the reported numbers for economical reasons, as suggested by author Gustaf Björlin, or that they include soldiers that had died of sickness and other reasons prior to the battle.
+Contemporary Swedish sources indicate that between 8,300 and 9,000 were buried, excluding the Danes that drowned and soldiers that died from their wounds over the following weeks; however, it is likely that the peasants burying the bodies inflated the reported numbers for economic reasons, as suggested by author Gustaf Björlin, or that they included soldiers that had died of sickness and other reasons prior to the battle.
 One contemporary Danish source talks about a total of 9,300 dead.
 More realistically, the total deaths on the battlefield amounted to between 3,000 and 4,000 men, of which about 1,000 or slightly more were Swedes.
 The Swedes also had 2,000 men severely wounded after the battle, and perhaps 500 or so lightly wounded.
-According to Danish sources, their army had but 5,000 serviceable men after the battle.
+According to Danish sources, their army had but 5,000 combat-ready men after the battle.
 Swedish sources, on the other hand, estimates that only 400 infantry and 2,500 Danish cavalry made it out unharmed; this number does not include artillery personnel or officers.
 At least 1,500 Danes had been captured and another 500 or so had been dispersed (of which many were subsequently killed or captured).
-The Dutch marines had been exceptionally unfortunate; according to various sources, only a few dozen out of the 1,300 survived.
+The Dutch sailors had been exceptionally unfortunate; according to various sources, only a few dozen out of the 1,300 survived.
 The battle severely crippled both armies, seeing as it was extremely bloody when taking into consideration the casualties in comparison to the total number of combatants.

 The Swedish victory is often attributed to the composition of their army, as it contained far fewer mercenaries than the Danish army.
 The Swedish mix of cavalry and infantry made it possible for the Swedes to mount swift counterattacks as soon as a friendly infantry unit buckled.
 The Danish still used the caracole tactic, undermining the speed and agility of their cavalry.

 The victory at Lund boosted the morale of the Swedish army.
 Charles XI was criticized for getting carried away by his success on the right flank, but the battle made him popular with his troops.
 The remaining Danish forces were forced to retreat to the fortress of Landskrona.
-Reinforced by their Austrian and German allies, they would once again meet the Swedish army at the Battle of Landskrona.
+Reinforced by their Austrian and German allies, they would once again meet the Swedish army at the Battle of Landskrona eight months later.